Burfordville in Cape Girardeau County, Missouri — The American Midwest (Upper Plains)

 Other nearby markers.
 At least 1 other marker is within 7 miles of this marker, measured as the crow flies.
 "Historical Marker" (approx. 6.3 miles away).

-Categories. • Bridges & Viaducts • Industry & Commerce • Settlements & Settlers • War, US Civil •
+Topics.
+This marker is included in these topic lists: Bridges & Viaducts • Industry & Commerce • Settlements & Settlers • War, US Civil